Jozwiaczek/guitar-book/README.md

 ## Deployment

 All apps sites will eventually be deployed into a subdirectory, as configured by the `pathPrefix` option&mdash;/shanties, for example.

+## Examples

+In `apps` directory you will find my 3 connected guitar-books (english, polish, shanties).

+## Template

+If you want to start with your own guitar check `template` directory with [tutorial how to start](apps/template/README.md).